RDMJeanne/FolderStructure/README.md

 	* **zzz folders**: The suggested place for files that are older version, but are not ready to be deleted.
 When the project ends, you can delete these folders, since you probably did not look into them again.
 	* **zzz-from-joe folder**: For incoming files from collaborators that do not fit your naming conventions.
 When you use an incoming file, make a copy, change the name, and document that you did this.

-2. Collection of all the lower-level templates
+2. Collection of all the lower-level **templates**
 	* Allows to quickly set up a standardised folder for your next project / experiment / presentation, etc.
 	* Can be used outside of our large folder structure

+3. Collection of Best Practice **Recommendations**
+	* The recommendations are distributed onto guide READMEs embedded in the structure.
+	* Additionally, a collection file serves as overview for quick reference.

 ## Structure